 If the mold is systemic and the whole tray looks bad, be safe and just dump it into the compost and start again.
 Although you can sometimes harvest above the mold safely, there are some molds that are very unhealthy to consume.
 It is best to err on the safe side.
 Don’t worry-you will figure it out!
 Treat the tray as a valuable learning experience, throw it out, clean it up, and try again.

 Here are a couple of tricks to be sure it does not happen again:

-- Make sure you are using only fresh soil- never reuse soil for microgreens before composting thoroughly.
+- Make sure you are using only fresh soil- never reuse soil for microgreens (unless composted thoroughly).

-- Use a good quality potting mix that drains well.
+- Use coco coir, or a good quality potting mix that drains well.

 - Do not moisten the soil too much.
 If you squeeze a handful and drops come out, it is too wet.

-- Keep a fan running in the growing room, with plenty of fresh air moving around the room.
+- If you have a frequent problem with mold, keep a fan running in the growing room, with plenty of fresh air moving around the room.

 - Check the humidity in the room- if it is continually over 35%, try running a dehumidifier that is big enough to reduce the humidity to between 30-40%.

 *Hydrogen Peroxide is a safe treatment for mold

 IMPORTANT: 3% H2O2 is approved and safe for use in organic gardening as it easily breaks down, or decomposes, into water and oxygen gas.

 Exposure to mold causes the H2O2 to decompose as it destroys the mold molecules.
 Exposure to light also causes the decomposition of H2O2.
 What remains is pure water and air.

 Spray moldy areas lightly with regular 3% H2O2 and allow to sit for an hour or so before placing it under bright light.
 You can also soak the seeds before planting, but if you are continually getting mold, it is best to determine the cause, not just treat the symptom.